Computer-Assisted Joint Replacement Surgery in NYC

 • Improved patient satisfaction

 While many advanced technologies are designated “investigational” or “experimental”, Dr. McLawhorn believes that the devices he uses represent value to his patients and their outcomes.
 Many studies, including several performed by Dr. McLawhorn, have supported improved implant alignment and positioning when the implants are placed with robotics or navigation.
-Very large, long-term studies are needed to show benefits in dislocations, implant wear, and revision surgery.
+Recent studies from HSS have suggested that robotics lowers the risk for postoperative hip dislocation after total hip replacement, and there may be less risk of manipulation under anesthesia for knee stiffness after total knee replacement.

 If you are suffering from severe joint pain and think you may need computer-assisted or robotic joint replacement surgery, it is important to seek advice from an orthopedic specialist to accurately diagnose and treat your joint pain.
 Dr. McLawhorn is a hip and knee specialist at Hospital for Special Surgery serving patients in New York City, and Stamford, Connecticut.
 To learn more, call 203-705-2113 (CT) / 212-606-1065 (NYC) today or schedule an appointment by using the form on this page.